guptask/elilly_cchmc/README.md

 + Command to run the software:
 **./analyze <image directory path with / at end>**

-+ Image directory path should have a **tiff** directory which contains the tiff image directories for each czi image.
++ Image directory path should have a **original** directory which contains the separate tiff images for the RGB layers.

 + **image_list.dat** has to be created inside the image directory path.
-This tracks the different czi images that are being processed and allows selective processing of one or more images.
+This tracks the different images that are being processed and allows selective processing of one or more images.

 ##Result